a-nady/streamsearch/README.md

     release: Number,
   // short description of the content
     description: String,
+  // list of at most 3 actors
+  	actors: [String],
   // pending on if this will be implemented, mark whether its watched or not
     watched: Boolean
 });